projectcalico/calico/v2.6/getting-started/kubernetes/installation/hosted/kubeadm/index.md

 * This install does not configure etcd TLS
 * This install expects that one Kubernetes master node has been labeled (this is usually setup by kubeadm, but `kubectl get node --show-labels` will expose the labels) with:
-  * For Kubeadm 1.5 `kubeadm.alpha.kubernetes.io/role: master`
+  * For kubeadm 1.5 `kubeadm.alpha.kubernetes.io/role: master`
-  * For Kubeadm 1.6 `node-role.kubernetes.io/master: ""`
+  * For kubeadm 1.6 `node-role.kubernetes.io/master: ""`
 * This install assumes no other pod network configurations have been installed in /etc/cni/net.d (or equivilent directory).
 * The CIDR(s) specified with the kubeadm flag `--cluster-cidr` (pre 1.6) or